gitandhub1/docs-travis-ci-com/user/customizing-the-build.md

 > There is no timeout for a build; a build will run as long as all the jobs do as long as each job does not timeout.

-## Limiting Concurrent Jobs
+## Limiting Concurrent Builds

-The maximum number of concurrent jobs depends on the total system load, but one situation in which you might want to set a particular limit is:
+The maximum number of concurrent builds depends on the total system load, but one situation in which you might want to set a particular limit is:

-- if your build depends on an external resource and might run into a race condition with concurrent jobs.
+- if your build depends on an external resource and might run into a race condition with concurrent builds.

-You can set the maximum number of concurrent jobs in the settings pane for each repository.
+You can set the maximum number of concurrent builds in the settings pane for each repository.

 ![Settings -> Limit concurrent builds](/images/screenshots/concurrent-builds-how-to.png)